skeezicsb/PERQemu/PERQemu/Readme-source.txt

 The next major release will incorporate all of the changes since v0.5.0 to add PERQ-2 configurations, along with an expanded library of pre-built, bundled hard disk images.
-This is currently in development on the "experiments" branch and is slated to be released to main as PERQemu v0.7.5, hopefully by the end of 2024 or early in 2025.
+This is currently in development on the "experiments" branch and is slated to be released to main as PERQemu v0.7.5, hopefully early in 2025.

 PERQemu v0.6.5 incorporates all of the changes since v0.5.5 to bring up the EIO board and new Z80 subsystem.
 All of the PERQ-2/EIO 20-bit configurations are